Internal links: What are they? Why are they important to SEO?

 While it’s true that backlinks and other forms of external links seem to take center stage whenever SEOs talk about linking strategies, internal links are equally as important.
 In fact, without internal links, Google (and other search engines) would have trouble discovering new content posted to your website.

 For example, let’s say you just published a new case results page to your law firm’s website but forgot to publish an internal link to it from somewhere else on your site.
 When Google crawls your website again, it won’t be able to find your new page; almost like it was never there to begin with.
 Here is what Google says about internal links:

 “Google must constantly search for new pages and add them to its list of known pages.
 Some pages are known because Google has already crawled them before.
 Other pages are discovered when Google follows a link from a known page to a new page.”

-This means that in order for Google to know to index your new page, it has to be able to find it first.
+This means that for Google to know to index your new page, it has to find it first.
 If Google doesn’t know your page exists, it can’t very well list it in search results for related search queries.
 Those types of pages are called “orphan pages.”

 In addition to aiding with indexing your new content, internal links also contribute to the flow of PageRank, also thought of as link authority) throughout your domain.
 This is important.
 The more internal links a page has (within reason), the higher the PageRank assigned to it by Google.
 But be careful!
 You can easily overstuff a page with internal links that don’t aid users in their quest to find your most informative and query-centric content.
 Generally speaking, quality is just as important as quantity here.
 And this leads us to our next point: